Sca09/intelygenz_rss/README.md

 Introduction
 ------------

-This is the solution to the Intelygenz RSS challenge

-To resolve this challenge I decided to use as the base of my architecture the [Clean Architecture][clean], splitting the project into 3 different layers:
+This is the solution to the Intelygenz RSS challenge.
+To resolve it I decided to use as the base of my architecture the [Clean Architecture][clean], splitting the project into 3 different layers:

 * **Presentation**: That constains all the presentation logic.
 Following the [MVP][mvp] pattern, I use **views** to control all actions related to the UI/UX while the **presenters** will manage all the logic based on the user's actions.
 * **Domain**: It manages all the business logic of the app.
 In the middle between the UI/UX and the backend.